A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Methodology and setup of experiments

 Finally, the London Passenger Mode Choice (LPMC) dataset consists of single day travel diary data obtained from the London Travel Demand Survey (LTDS) during the years 2012 to 2015.
 This data was augmented with additional variables collected through a directions API, including accurate cost and travel time estimates.
 The dataset contains $81,096$ samples, each of which corresponds to one trip made by one of the $17,616$ participants in the survey.
 This dataset contains a total of $31$ variables, $20$ of them were selected for this study, as the rest contained redundant or correlated information.
 Similarly to previous datasets, categorical variables were transformed into one-hot encoding.
 The choice variable takes the following values: walk (which corresponds to $17.6\%$ of the total instances), bike (which is $2.98\%$ of the data), public transport (which is $35.28\%$ of the data) and car (which represents $44.16\%$ of the instances).

+To obtain the training and test sets from the Optima and NTS datasets, as shown in Figure \ref{fig:methodology}, they were randomly split into subsets of size $70\%$ and $30\%$ of the data, respectively.
+For the LPMC dataset, the last year of data (2014/15) was taken for testing, and the remaining years for training (2012/13-2013/14); that is, approximately $70\%$ training and $30\%$ test, and so it is consistent with the division in the other two datasets.
+All variables in the three datasets have been normalised to zero mean and unit standard deviation using the training set as a reference.

 \cite{Hil21} demonstrated that trip-wise sampling with panel data causes a bias in model performance estimates, particularly for flexible non-linear \gls{ml} classifiers.
-Therefore, the dataset was preprocesed to take account of this, and the responses of the same individual are used exclusively in the training set or the test set, to fulfil the key principle of validating \gls{ml} classifiers on unseen out-of-sample data.
+Therefore, all the datasets were preprocessed to take account this, and the responses of the same individual are used exclusively in the training set or the test set, to fulfil the key principle of validating \gls{ml} classifiers on unseen out-of-sample data.
+Stated differently, the training and test sets are designed to avoid having observations from the same individual or household distributed across both sets.
 This same principle is applied to split the data for the cross-validation at the validation stage.

 The Optima dataset contains one attribute that identifies individuals while the LPMC dataset contains attributes for identifying individuals and households.
 However, the NTS dataset does not contain such information.
 To solve this, the procedure described in \cite{Hil21} was applied, which consists in identifying the households by the unique combination of geographic area (inferred using the variables \textit{diversity} and \textit{green}) and the socio-economic information of the individuals (which combines the variables of \textit{age}, \textit{gender}, \textit{ethnicity}, \textit{education}, \textit{income}, \textit{cars}, \textit{bikes}, and \textit{driving license ownership}).
 Due to the improvement in the validation scheme of the models for the NTS dataset, the performance reported in this study is not comparable to that obtained, for example, in \cite{HaH17}.